elcolto/GeoKJSON/docs/geojson.md

 ## GeoJson Objects

 The `GeoJson` interface represents all GeoJson objects.
 All GeoJson objects can have a `bbox` property specified on them which is a `BoundingBox` that represents the bounds of that object's geometry.
+According to section [6.1 of RFC 7946](https://datatracker.ietf.org/doc/html/rfc7946#section-6.1) each implementation of a GeoJson can contain additional properties which aren't described in the specification, so-called "foreign members".
+In GeoKJSON they are represented by an immutable `Map<String, Any>` structure, in which value can be a primitive, a `Collection<Any>` or a recursively structured `Map<String,Any>` of the same types.
+Custom Types are not supported.

 ### Geometry